Frequently asked questions

 The Spatial Hub is a collection of systems & applications hosted on cloud infrastructure to allow:

-- Data Processing: The collected data are processed, quality assessed, and amalgamated to national datasets using leading data processing products and robust techniques.
+- Data Processing: The collected data are periodically processed, quality assessed, and amalgamated into national datasets using data manipulation products and transformational techniques and processes.

 How can I access the Spatial Hub?

-The Spatial Hub has three levels of access.
+The Spatial Hub provides access to three types of user:

-- Data contributors: Scottish local authorities and other organisations can access the data uploading application by acquiring Log-in credentials (i.e. username & password).
+- Data contributors: Only people responsible for Scottish local authority data can access the data uploading application by acquiring Log-in credentials (i.e. username & password).

-- Data consumers: Organisations which benefit from the One Scotland Mapping Agreement (OSMA) can consume the published national datasets by acquiring an authentication key.
+- Data consumers: Organisations that are members of the One Scotland Mapping Agreement (OSMA) can consume the published national datasets by acquiring an authentication key.

 I have forgotten my Log-in credentials.